hashicorp/terraform-guides/governance/third-generation/common-functions/tfplan-functions/docs/find_resources_being_destroyed.md

 resourcesBeingDestroyed = plan.find_resources_being_destroyed()
 ```

-This function is used by the [prevent-destruction-of-blacklisted-resources.sentinel (Cloud Agnostic)](../../../cloud-agnostic/prevent-destruction-of-blacklisted-resources.sentinel) policy.
+This function is used by the [prevent-destruction-of-prohibited-resources.sentinel (Cloud Agnostic)](../../../cloud-agnostic/prevent-destruction-of-prohibited-resources.sentinel) policy.